Harrisson-/pumpkin/README.md

 ### pumpkin-summary

-summary component who generate a summary based on data send or page rendering
+summary component who generate a summary based on data send or page rendering.

 ### pumpkin-modal

-Modal
+Simple modal with "content" props or slot.

 ### pumpkin-banner

-Banner
+Simple banner with "content" props or slot.